 Challenge Coins Custom Made to Order!

 There are a lot of options available to those looking to buy custom challenge coins.
 Custom challenge coins is the term used by the United States military and veterans to describe custom coins.
 These coins may also be defined as die struck or die-cast medallions depending on the manufacturing process used to create them.
-Custom challenge coins are as unique as the people who design and order them.
+Custom made challenge coins are as unique as the people who design and order them.

 Have you ever enjoyed the experience of seeing your design ideas come to life?
 If not then you are missing a golden opportunity.
 This feeling of invigoration is indescribably satisfying and can prove to be quite addictive.
 Custom coins give you the opportunity to express your creative freedom and own personal ideas on a custom metal keepsake that will last longer than you or I will.